UK & Ireland abandon 2030 World Cup bid

 The feasibility study included an analysis of the economic impact, the political football landscape and the likely costs of hosting major international tournaments.

-Following the study, the football associations of the Republic of Ireland, England, Northern Ireland and Scotland will focus on an official bid to host Uefa Euro 2028.
+Following the study, the football associations of the Republic of Ireland, England, Northern Ireland, Wales and Scotland will focus on an official bid to host Uefa Euro 2028.

-A statement said: "Hosting a Uefa Euro offers a similar return on investment, with the European tournament carrying a far lower delivery cost and the potential of the benefits being realised sooner."
+A statement said: "Hosting a Uefa Euro offers a similar return on investment, with the European tournament carrying a far lower delivery cost and the potential of the benefits being realised sooner.

+"It would be an honour and a privilege to collectively host Euro 2028 and to welcome all of Europe.

+"It would also be a wonderful opportunity to demonstrate the true impact of hosting a world-class football tournament by driving positive change and leaving a lasting legacy across our communities."

 England failed with a bid - fronted by former captain David Beckham, Prince William and former prime minister David Cameron - to host the 2018 World Cup, which was staged in Russia.